SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I reached out to shenanigans 5.0 and they gave me the idea of chilling at Cafe Down The Alley.
 (They still gave us thumbs up to quit round 5 lol.)

 This was a great idea because Cafe Down The Alley has food and great games.
-Some people played Chess, some played Uno (I'll hate Debsoc Uno till my dying day because nobody agrees on the rules), and we played Jenga, the greatest group game found there (because it's so fun to struggle an).
+Some people played Chess, some played Uno (I'll hate Debsoc Uno till my dying day because nobody agrees on the rules), and we played Jenga, the greatest group game found there (because it's so fun to struggle to remove a block, then breath relief, and laugh as the next player struggles more).

 The food is on the pricier side and they unfortunately seem to no longer have a discount for PES students.

 I like how it's still able to simulate the fun chill vibe of acco at offline tournaments.
-It also has the novelty that makes it feel like we're going out instead of staying at PES.
+It also has the novelty of going out instead of staying at PES.

 # Debate Culture Round the Year
 [Back to Table of Contents](#table-of-contents)